mallow43/childes-model/README.md

   - N-gram probabilistic language model to capture sentence grammaticality and structure

-## Features

-We experiment with several types of features:

-- Lexical features
-  - Type–Token Ratio (TTR) for vocabulary diversity
-  - Proportion of different word classes (nouns, verbs, function words)
-- Morphological features
-  - Mean Length of Utterance (MLU) in words and morphemes
-  - Use of verb inflections (-ing, -ed, -s)
-  - Plural and possessive marking
-- N-gram features
-  - Bi-grams and tri-grams of POS tags
-  - Common word combinations

-These features are used individually and in combination within our models to see which sets best predict age.

 ## Simplifying Assumptions

 To keep the project tractable, we make the following assumptions: